NEW CARS

 There are very few all-electric or hybrid estates worth considering, and that’s mostly down to price.
 This is, however, where MG has stepped in.

-The MG5 is one of the best family EVs money can buy because it’s one of the cheapest electric cars on the market and is extremely practical.
+The MG5 is one of the best family EVs money can buy because it’s one of the cheapest electric cars on the market and is extremely practical, with a 578-litre boot and a 250-mile range.

 If you can’t quite squeeze everything into a small electric car, then this estate is perfect for hauling all sorts if you don't fancy a tall SUV.